solarwinds/appoptics-apm-node/working/re-arch-notes.md

 - every KV pair
 - edges (2) set edge, send edge
 - every toString() - log insertion, outbound x-trace headers, logging.
+- every string => metadata conversion.
 - send Event

 trash-metadata js => c++ transitions
 - getTraceSettings()
 - send Event()

+## breaking changes

+- event.set() => event.addKVs(). would like to remove event.kv but it is used throughout
+the probes. event.set() is really just deprecated but good enough.
+- Event constructor used to allow the parent argument to be Event or Metadata.
+The parent can be only Metabuf now.
+- edges must be added using event.addEdge() now.
+They can no longer be pushed on to edges property.
+- requestStore => context. if you use ao.requestStore change it.